AvinashChowdary/CalendarEvents/README.md

 CalendarService : is used for obtaining the below by passing context as parameter to reasCalendar method

 * Add a new Calendar Event
 * Delete a particular Event
 * Edit a particular Event
 * Getting list of Events from all the available Calendars
 * Getting list of Attendees for a particular Event
 * Adding list of Attendees for a particular Event

 First we need to create an object for the class CalendarService as

 `CalendarService calService = new CalendarService(this);`

-  and then...

 1) Add a new Calendar Event by passing title, start time, end time and description to `addEvent(...)`